freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-development-libraries/react/render-state-in-the-user-interface.md

 # --instructions--

 In the code editor, `MyComponent` is already stateful.
-Define an `h1` tag in the component's render method which renders the value of `name` from the component's state.
+Define an `h1` tag within the `return` statement of the component's `render` method which renders the value of `name` from the component's state.

 **Note:** The `h1` should only render the value from `state` and nothing else.
 In JSX, any code you write with curly braces `{ }` will be treated as JavaScript.
 So to access the value from `state` just enclose the reference in curly braces.